Connect with over 2,000 popular apps and software to improve productivity and automate workflowsSee all integrations

 What we love: Their huge user base.
 You can set up a user test in under an hour, and the best part is that the size of their user base allows you to receive responses just as quickly.
 Their large user network also affords you the luxury of getting super granular with targeting - most demographics are well represented on this site.

-What it does: HotJar is an analysis and feedback tool to track the behaviour of your users.
-It seeks to provide the 'big picture' of how the UX of your site can be improved by taking it's performance and conversion rates into account.
+hotJar is an analysis and feedback tool to track the behaviour of your users.
+It seeks to provide the 'big picture' of how the UX of your site can be improved by taking its performance and conversion rates into account.

-What we love: 1000+ powerful integrations.
+What we love: 3000+ powerful integrations.
 While there are quite a few form builders out there, Paperform is the easiest one to use on the market.
-It also has some powerful integrations that can help you automate your workflows and integrate with users' responses through platforms like Google Sheets, Slack, Trello, Podio, Zoho Creator and more.
+It also has thousands of powerful integrations that can help you automate your workflows and integrate with users' responses through platforms like Google Sheets, Slack, Trello, Asana, Notion and more.